magickw/RegExTutorial/Regular Expressions (RegEx) Tutorial.md

 A character class defines a set of characters, any of which can appear in the input string for a successful match.
 Consider a practical task - we have a phone number such as `+1(911)-123-4567` and we need to convert it to a plain number: `19111234567`.
 To do this, we can find and delete everything that is not a number.
 Character classes can help with this.
 The most common character classes are as follows:

     \d ("d" comes from "digit") -----> Numbers: Characters from 0 to 9.
-    \D  -----> Non-digit.
+    \D  -----> Non-digit characters.
     \s ("s" comes from "space") ----->Space symbols: include spaces, tabs \t, newline \n and other rare characters such as \v, \f and \r.
     \S - except \s.
     \w ("w" comes from "word") ----->"Latin letters or numbers or underscore '_'.
 Non-Latin letters (such as Cyrillic or Hindi) do not belong to \w.
     \W -----> except \w.
-    . -----> any character with the 's' flag, otherwise any character except a newline \n.
+    . -----> any character with the flag 's', otherwise any character except a newline \n.

 Let's explore the "Number" class.
-Without the flag g, the regular expression looks only for the first match, which is the first digit \d.
+Without the flag `g`, the regular expression looks only for the first match, which is the first digit \d.
 Let's add the flag g to find all numbers:

     let str = "+1(911)-123-4567";
     let regexp = /\d/g;